-Presentation, Workshop, Keynote, & Professional Development Services
+Keynotes, Workshops, & Professional Development Services

-Why Not You?: Many of us feel inadequate or undeserving of success because of an unreasonable degree of self consciousness.
+You Can Win Being You! (signature talk): Many of us feel inadequate or undeserving of success because of an unreasonable degree of self consciousness.
 We must understand our purpose; purpose leads us to having vision, ultimately resulting in tangible outcomes in performance.
 Let's begin the process of attracting the change we want in our lives by beginning to find our purpose!

 A New Season: Mr. Rodge believes that sports emulates life in many ways and provides us great, compact examples we can apply to our lives.
 In this presentation, he uses the analogy of a new season and the accompanying adversities most sports teams face as a comparison with our day to day lives.

-Inspiring A Mindset To Flourish As An Educator: We talk about social emotional learning for students, but what about for our educators?
+Inspiring A Mindset To Flourish As An Educator (keynote): We talk about social emotional learning for students, but what about for our educators?
 Let's face it, being in the classroom is very rewarding, but extremely demanding on a psychological level.
 In this presentation, Mr. Rodge takes us through the "why" of what we do, with practical application.
 He uses his experiences as an educator and parent to a child with special needs to add context to the importance of SEL for educators.
 He also ties in the importance of cultural relevance and relationships in becoming a more effective educator on a holistic level.
 Some key objectives include: practical insights and skills to help educators handle their own emotions and mindset; strategies to help limit unnecessary turnover, which tends to impact students who need stability the most; and strategies to empower teachers to realize the autonomy they possess to impact students in their own unique way.

 If It IS Broke, Let's Fix It!
 We've all heard the saying "If it ain't broke, why fix it?"
 Unfortunately, we have programs that do need fixing from time to time.
 Mr. Rodge has worked with 2 struggling programs for at-risk students.
 Through his guidance and collaboration, both programs made drastic turnarounds, which resulted in a positive impact on the students served, reflected by data.
 In this interactive session, Mr. Rodge shares insights on how to change the culture of a struggling program.
 Some key objectives are understanding how programs get to the point of struggling and what is needed to turn the program around.